 All tech companies with good developer culture give performance feedback based on the competencies and levels they define for engineers.
 These companies have a career progression, or competencies framework, that clearly define expectations for each level.
 Some of these progression frameworks can be browsed on Progression.fyi.

 Engineering managers give feedback on an ongoing basis, and have more formal reviews every 6-12 months.
 On these performance review sessions, they'll give clear feedback if the engineer is below, meeting, or above expectations.

 So how does this tie to measuring performance?
-Anything you want to optimize for, should be part of these competencies document.
-Do you expect senior engineers to break down complex projects, estimate with confidence and ship with high quality?
+Anything you want to optimize for, should be part of these competencies expectations.
+Do you expect senior engineers to ship complex projects end to end: meaning planning, estimating, coding, rolling out and listening to customers?
 Add it in.
-What about a junior engineer, what is the expectation on their end?
+What about a junior engineer - what is the expectation compared to a senior?
 Go through the exercise, and take inspiration from the existing progression frameworks.
-Define what you want to set as a baseline - and thus, what you'll be measuring against.
+Define what you want to set as a baseline - and thus, what you'll be levelling against.
 If you set out to do this, I recommend reading the Dual Ladders chapter in the Become an Effective Software Engineering Manager book by James Stanier.